 - The right to have coordination and collaboration with your other service providers in an effort to promote healthy communication and reduce

-The WIN Team treats each prospective and current client with consideration, respect, and full recognition of his or her human dignity and individuality.
+WIN treats each prospective and current client with consideration, respect, and full recognition of his or her human dignity and individuality.
 Our treatment of youth and adults are appropriate, our care is adequate, and our services are in compliance with relevant State, Local, and Federal laws and regulations that prohibit physical or mental abuse or neglect by program staff.
-WIN Team offers an atmosphere free from discrimination and does not allow any use of physical restraints.
-The WIN Team continuum of Substance Use Disorder services ensures privacy, confidentiality, and allows for clients, and his or her guardian, the right to refuse participation in any experimental research unless the research complies with 45 CFR Part 46.
+WIN offers an atmosphere free from discrimination and does not allow any use of physical restraints.
+WIN continuum of Substance Use Disorder services ensures privacy, confidentiality, and allows for clients, and his or her guardian, the right to refuse participation in any experimental research unless the research complies with 45 CFR Part 46.

-Per COMAR 10.47.01.07B, WIN Team ensures that each client is provided with the grievance procedures of the program.
-WIN Team staff provides the client, upon admission, a description of the Grievance Policy and its procedures that includes:
+Per COMAR 10.47.01.07B, WIN ensures that each client is provided with the grievance procedures of the program.
+WIN staff provides the client, upon admission, a description of the Grievance Policy and its procedures that includes:

 - The client’s right to grieve program decisions, including but not limited to discharge, and change in status;